Understand what shapes our society and empower change

 Career Paths in Sociology

-Since sociology is such a broad field, there is really no end to what you can do with the degree.
-Our students graduate with the ability to map out social structures; discovering the ways in which race, gender, power, and economic worth configure society.
+Since sociology is such a broad field, there really is no end to what you can do with the degree.
+When you graduate, you’ll have the ability to map out social structures and discover the ways in which race, gender, power and economic worth shape society.

-• We examine social processes like deviance, social mobility and community building.
+• Examine social processes like deviance, social mobility and community building.

-• We explore alternatives and evaluate social solutions to problems like poverty, racism and crime.
+• Explore alternatives and evaluate social solutions to problems like poverty, racism and crime.

-• We try to figure out ways we all can more effectively and equitably interact with one another while maintaining social order or mapping social change.
+• Discover ways to effectively and equitably interact with your peers while maintaining social order or mapping social change.

-Our majors enjoy challenging careers in areas as diverse as criminal justice, law, journalism, social services, urban planning, government, education, projects, the local community, and business.
-Some students choose to prepare for graduate study and become professional researchers and teachers in our field.
+Pacific’s sociology graduates enjoy careers in areas as diverse as criminal justice, law, journalism, social services, urban planning, government, education and business.
+You can also prepare for graduate study and become a professional researcher or teacher in your field.

 • The first Latina Chief of Police in Northern California